Cyber security procedures

 Refer to ICT contract requirements for details and for a list of goods and services to which these requirements may apply.

-The Director, Cyber Security Operations must work with contract managers and Procurement to ensure that third-party ICT service providers:
+The Director, Cyber Security must work with contract managers and Procurement to ensure that third-party ICT service providers:

 • understand and comply with the department’s cyber security requirements